saranya-s-narayanan/Duelyst2-card-game/README.md

 # Player attack ability

 A 'PerformAction' class has been introduced to include the methods for the implementation of available actions (highlight/move/attack) and perfrom appropriate tasks in order

+	- Added highlightTiles() to highlight or unhighlight the available tiles to move or attack upon clicking on avatar.

+	- Added attackUnit() to implement the avatar attack logic on an enemy unit and handling counter attack